allenai/allennlp/README.md

 pip install allennlp
 ```

 This installation method is still a little experimental.
-Please let us know if things don't
+Please [open an issue](https://github.com/allenai/allennlp/issues)
-work as expected!
+if you encounter issues after following the instructions to create a virtual environment above.

 ### Setting up a Docker development environment